diogovalentte/mantium/README.md

 pip install -r requirements.txt
 ```

-8. Currently, there is an issue with one of the dashboard dependencies, refer to [this markdown file](https://github.com/diogovalentte/mantium/blob/main/defaults/streamlit_fix/help.md) explaining more about it.
+8. Currently, there is an issue with one of the dashboard dependencies, refer to [this guide](https://github.com/diogovalentte/mantium/blob/main/defaults/streamlit_fix/help.md) explaining more about it.

 9. Start the dashboard: